cdorsman/cheat-deb/README.md

 # cheat-db
 This began as a test for building APT packages.
-Since the owner/creator of Cheat does not have APT package I took the liberty to create Github Actions workflow to create APT packages for Cheat
+Since the owner/creator of Cheat does not have APT package I took the liberty to create Github Actions workflow to create APT packages for Cheat.

 # Installation
 Download the latest release and install like so: